 Town Hall and Floor Meetings

 Safety, security, hall announcements, and other important topics are discussed at Town Hall and periodic floor meetings.
 Residents are required to attend all scheduled meetings and are responsible for the information disseminated.
-A resident who has a schedule conflict with a floor/hall meeting should inform his/her RA as soon as possible and arrange a time to meet individually with the RD to receive the important information.
+A resident who has a schedule conflict with a floor/hall meeting should inform his/her RA as soon as possible and arrange a time to meet individually with the AC to receive the important information.
 Important information such as fire and weather safety, hall policies, and so forth are discussed here.
 ACU will not be liable for information not received by a student who does not attend these meetings.